Where Redfish ACTUALLY Are Around Oyster Bars (And How To Catch Them)

 Most anglers fish oyster bars completely differently than how redfish actually use them.

-And honestly… watching these fish underwater changes the way you look at oyster bars forever.
+And honestly… watching this video will change the way you look at oyster bars forever.

 - Inlets & Passes